Generate summary with AI

 - Single-band, dual-band, vs. tri-band: As the name suggests, single-band routers use one frequency, which makes them slower and less reliable.
 Dual-band routers use two frequencies, which makes them significantly faster.
 Tri-band routers use three frequencies, which makes them the fastest, although they come at a premium price.

-- Mesh wifi system: Mesh wifi systems and access points help extend the coverage of your wireless network.
+- Mesh wifi and AP support: Mesh wifi systems and access points help extend the coverage of your wireless network.
 They are necessary, especially in large office environments with demanding network requirements.

 Mesh wifi system explained (Source)